-In our case, eventually, my dad gave up and urinated in his brief but he felt the stigma of doing so as an adult when he actually had the control to avoid this.
+In our case, eventually, my dad gave up and urinated in his brief, but he felt the stigma of doing so as an adult when he actually had the control to avoid this.

 Lying on a bathroom floor to change?
 Ugh!!

-Continue reading below the ad:
+Continue reading below the product list:

 People with bowel incontinence must lay on what are often filthy bathroom floors to change because one can’t clean up in those cases without a flat surface.

 Now imagine yourself in a place with no private restroom but with stalls.
 People can look under doors and through the cracks between them.
 It takes someone with incontinence longer to change than it does others to use the toilet and they need a handicapped stall for extra room.
-Whether people look due to concern or because of nosiness doesn’t matter when you are the one in this situation.
+Whether people look due to concern, or because of nosiness, doesn’t matter when you are the one in this situation.
 Yet, this is a routine experience for some living with incontinence.
 Remember, too, that not everyone who needs a handicapped stall looks "disabled."
 Many don't.